Kenkron/PythonNativeExample/README.md

 2. Navigate to the directory with *native_min_span.c*
 3. Run `cl /LD native_min_span.c` to compile the code into *native_min_span.dll*

+*Note: The architecture of the dll must match the python architecture (x86/x64)*

 ### Linux

 ```